Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 For every upload field `foo` there will be another [array field](#array-field) created which is named `fooMeta`.
 This field stores some meta information about the uploaded files for convenience, like the file size, the image format (`portrait`, `landscape`, `square`) and the image dimensions.

+Also for every upload field `foo` there exists another field named `fooUrl` which can be used for linking or embedding the original file in an absolute way which works also if short urls point to a virtual subfolder.

 #### Upload naming scheme

 Represents different schemes for naming uploaded files.